Cocaine Addiction Treatment

 You can’t smoke cocaine as it is.
 If the hydrochloride is removed, you can smoke it, and it’s called crack.
 Why is it called “crack?”
 Because it makes a crackling sound when it is heated.
 Large doses of cocaine are delivered when crack is smoked.
 The effects are intense and immediate…and deadly.

-Speak to our addiction specialist
+Speak to our cocaine addiction treatment specialist

 Your privacy is important to us